Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions: Abstract

 \section{Abstract}

 We investigate nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions on the phase space $\mathbb{R}^d \times \mathbb{R}^d$ (where $d \geq 3$).
 Under a structural quasi-neutrality condition, we establish the existence and uniqueness of global strong solutions to the two-species system with arbitrarily large initial distributions.
-Furthermore, we prove the time-asymptotic stability of Penrose-stable equilibria with an optimal decay rate of $t^{-d}$, thereby verifying the nonlinear Landau damping effect for the two-species screened Vlasov-Poisson system in the whole space.
+Furthermore, we prove the time-asymptotic stability of Penrose-stable equilibria and establish the optimal decay rate $t^{-d}$ for the net charge density, thereby verifying the nonlinear Landau damping effect for the two-species screened Vlasov-Poisson system in the whole space.
 To the best of our knowledge, this represents the first result on Landau damping for the two-species Vlasov-Poisson system with large initial distributions that are significantly far from equilibrium.